We help you shape your life as an artist.

 As a Visual Arts student, you'll benefit from the presence of experienced artists through the Camosun Artist in Residency program.
 Established in 2009, the program provides the time and space for the artist to research new ideas and experiment with different techniques and means of production.
-Jess Willa Wheaton has been selected for 2014 and will be showing her work Sept 5 to October 4.
+Jess Willa Wheaton was selected for 2014 and showed her work Sept 5 to October 4.

 Camosun also offers a Van den Brink Residency program to a second-year student or recent graduate of the Visual Arts program who is strongly self-motivated, shows creativity and who fosters community spirit.
 The Visual Arts department provides studio space and a faculty advisor through an Independent Study course.

 At the end of the program, you'll have a portfolio that illustrates your competence and achievement to prospective clients, employers and advanced art degree programs.